NaserParhizkar/docs/source/index.md

 (_____)(_) (_)`\___/'`\__)(_) (_)()(_)`\___/
 </code></pre></div>

-OAuth.io helps you to emboard your users with a suite of services easy to use.
+OAuth.io helps you to onboard your users with a suite of services easy to use.

-- **Token API**: Authorize your user on one of our [120+ OAuth provider](https://oauth.io/providers).
+- **Token API**: Authorize your client apps on one of our [120+ OAuth provider](https://oauth.io/providers).

 - **Request API**: Make authorized API calls to those OAuth providers in a simple way.

-- **User Data API**: Get the unified user's information of your users.
+- **User Data API**: Get the authenticated user's unified information.

 - **User Management API**: Signup/signin your user without any backend using multiple social identity.